abdullah-erturk/Win10-Setup-Disk-/README.md

 - Create bootable Windows installation USB from ISO
 - Full **Windows To Go** support
 - Supports `install.wim`, `install.esd` and ISO formats
-- Lets user select desired Windows edition from WIM (for To Go)
+- Ability to select Windows version in install.wim (for To Go)
 - Detects VHD/VHDX and USB drives
 - GUI powered with progress bars and ETA
 - Auto partitioning with dual-partition structure (FAT32 + NTFS)